-Housing Action Plan (adopted in 2012): Improving Housing Choice & Affordability at UBC
+Housing Action Plan (HAP): Improving Housing Choice & Affordability at UBC

-UBC’s Housing Action Plan, adopted in 2012 by the UBC Board of Governors, is part of the University’s overall strategy for academic excellence and sustainability leadership, integrating the responsible management of our land base with these goals.
+UBC’s Housing Action Plan, adopted in 2012 and updated in 2018 by the UBC Board of Governors, is part of the University’s overall strategy for academic excellence and sustainability leadership, integrating the responsible management of our land base with these goals.
 Key elements of the Plan to improve housing choice and affordability for faculty and staff include:

 - Up to 30% of future housing on campus will be rental.
 At least 20% will be restricted rental for faculty and staff; up to 10% will be market rent.

-- Within this restricted rental, UBC will pilot a non-profit rental program of up to 100 units intended for staff with a household income of less than $64,000 a year.
+- Within this restricted rental, UBC will pilot a rent geared to income program of up to 110 units intended for lower income faculty and staff households.

 - A restricted home ownership program will be explored for tenure and tenure-track faculty, for up to 10% of future leasehold units on campus.

-- The eligibility for the faculty housing assistance program was extended from 7 years to 10 years.
+- The eligibility for the faculty Down Payment Assistance program is 10 years.

-- Building a wider range of unit sizes from smaller ‘starter’ suites to units suitable for single or 2-person households, and 3-bedroom units for families.
+- Building a wider range of unit sizes from smaller ‘starter’ suites to units suitable for single or 2-person households, and larger units for families.

 - Providing preferential and early access for faculty and staff to purchase new units before they are released for sale to the general public.